Tactical employment of large military

 divisional ambulances with 21,725 men.
 In addition the Army would include an

-were based on the existence of 9 Army Corps and an independent cavalry
+directions were based on the existence of 9 Army Corps and an independent

-division.
-The distribution of such a force during the various phases of the
+cavalry division.
+The distribution of such a force during the various phases of

-military operations was fully described in the text and explained by a great
+the military operations was fully described in the text and explained by a

-numbers of plates.
-Actually these directives had not great influence upon the
+great numbers of plates.
+Actually these directives had not great influence

-operational employment of the Bulgarian Army since the corps organization
+upon the operational employment of the Bulgarian Army since the corps

-remained only on paper and was never really implemented.
-As for the
+organization remained only on paper and was never really implemented.
+As

 Directions assigned great importance to the artillery duel that was the